opsit-io/opsit-explang-docs/docs/explang-lisp.md

 ---------------------

 Explang is a dynamically typed language.
-There are no type definitions in the language: each value carries its own type.
+There are no type definitions in the language: each value carries its own type and those types are Java types.

 The language can work with Java Objects of any type and it has built-in support for standard data types such as Strings, Numbers, Arrays, etc.

 To get type of a value we use function `type-of`: